WesAbplanalp/scRNA-SEQ-ZMM/scRNA-seq-course-2019-WAupdate.md

 #2.)
 Download The required Datasets

 During this course we will analyse 3 datasets.
-Two are punlished healthy PBMC's from 10x and one is our data, from a heart failure patient of the university clinic Frankfurt.
+Two are published healthy PBMC's from 10x Genomics and one is our data, from a heart failure patient of the university clinic Frankfurt.
 1.)
 2700 PBMCs (v1 Chemistry, healthy)
 *(Details: <https://support.10xgenomics.com/single-cell-gene-expression/datasets/1.1.0/pbmc3k>)
 2.)
 5000 PBMCs (V3 Chemistry, healthy)